denmedius/pyaudisam/README.md

 ## Running tests

-You first need to clone the [source tree](https://github.com/denmedius/pyaudisam) or download and install a [source package](https://pypi.org/project/pyaudisam/#files): once done, look in the _tests_ sub-folder, everything's inside :
+You first need to clone the [source tree](https://github.com/denmedius/pyaudisam) or download and install a [source package](https://pypi.org/project/pyaudisam/#files): once done, look in the _tests_ sub-folder, everything's inside.

+Then, you need to install test dependencies:

+`$ pip install pyaudisam[test]`

-* some tests are fully automated : after installing pytest, simply run it:
+Some tests are fully automated, simply run:

   `pytest`

-* for code corevage during tests, after installing pytest-cov, simply run:
+For code corevage during tests, simply run:

   `pytest --cov`

-* some other tests not: they are implemented as [jupyter notebooks](https://jupyter.org/) (see [tests/unintests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/unintests.ipynb) and [tests/valtests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/valtests.ipynb) that you must run step by step, as long as no one has fully automated them :-).
+Some other tests are not yet autmated: they are implemented as [jupyter notebooks](https://jupyter.org/) (see [tests/unintests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/unintests.ipynb) and [tests/valtests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/valtests.ipynb) that you must run step by step, as long as no one has fully automated them :-).

 ## Building